ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/bak-usa.md

 ## In 2016, I got a job writing for this new startup in the city of Buffalo.

-The company was just getting started.
-It was so new that I was asked to help brand the business from the ground up.
+The company was so new that I was asked to help brand the business from the ground up.

 **That meant creating a brand voice from scratch, developing a style guide, and writing nearly every word of the corporate website.**

 But none of that was possible without our phenomenal marketing team.
 The harder we worked, the bigger we got, and the more we could do.

-With so many talented people on the team, we were able to produce a lot.
-Like, a lot:
+With so many talented people on the team, we were able to produce a ton of creative content:

 * 1 Corporate Catalog
 * 2 Websites